Goodfluence Tour – Month 1 in Review

 Hey, Phoenix, your dumpsters are full of good, healthy food!

 Last night my new friend Shelly Wh from Phoenix Urban Foraging and I scored about 100 pounds of fresh produce at one store in less time than it would have taken to pick it off the shelves.
 I had to dig through the mounds upon mounds of food to get at what I wanted.
 We had so many choices that I felt picky as I picked through it.
 This feast you see before you is a small bit of what was actually in the store.

-But if you don’t want to go dumpster diving then just be a part of the solution by telling your grocery store your watching them and your going to punk them if they throw away good food.
+But if you don’t want to go dumpster diving, then just be a part of the solution by telling your grocery store you’re watching them and that you’re going to punk them if they throw away good food.

 June 11 – Day 10 – San Carlos, Arizona

 This is Flo, an Apache women I just met on the San Carlos Indian Reservation in Arizona.
 It’s women like her that make my heart melt for the human race.

 Her message to you all today is very simple.

 June 13 – Day 12 – New Mexico

 This weekend I challenge you to go out for your longest bike ride ever and meet strangers along the way!

 For me it’s Goodbye Arizona, Hello New Mexico!
 Riding with my new friends Kira and Adin who I met in the desert yesterday.
 Much love to you all!